tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-09-21-coordinating-indies.md

 ## Theory of Firm

-Firstly - let's ground with this great piece from Matt Webb where he links together some ideas on Coase's theory of the firm:
+Firstly - I think often about this great piece from Matt Webb where he muses on the modern state of Coase's theory of the firm:

 <blockquote class="quoteback" darkmode="" data-title="Filtered for the future of the firm" data-author="Matt Webb" cite="http://interconnected.org/home/2014/12/23/corporations">
 <p class="measure f5 f4-l lh-copy black-70">Why do companies exist?
 In <a href="http://www3.nccu.edu.tw/~jsfeng/CPEC11.pdf" target="_blank" rel="noopener">The Nature of the Firm</a> (1937), Ronald Coase put it down to <a href="http://en.wikipedia.org/wiki/Transaction_cost" target="_blank" rel="noopener">transaction costs.</a> In short, companies exist because it’s cheaper to have an organisation that does the necessary activity internally than to use the free market outside it.
 Why?
 Because using the market - the price mechanism - itself has costs.</p>